roadtocode4u/spaceship/docs/icp/30-element-selectors-and-dom-manipulation/30-element-selectors-and-dom-manipulation.md

 hide_table_of_contents: true
 ---

-`InnerHTML` is a property that allows you to access and modify the content inside an HTML element using JavaScript.

-### Element selectors

 Element selector are methods that allow you to access HTML elements from the DOM (Document Object Model).
 There are different element selectors in javascript.

 1. getElementById()